Independent Candidate Qualifying

 All candidates must file a Notice of Candidacy and Affidavit with the qualifying officer.
 The Notice of Candidacy and Affidavit may be filled out, signed, and notarized prior to the start of qualifying but may not be filed until qualifying officially opens.
 A candidate may have an agent submit the notice and qualifying fee on their behalf.
 All signatures on the notice must be the candidates original signature, copies, including faxed copies, are not acceptable.
 Forms may be submitted by mail during the qualifying period but they must contain original signatures and must be accompanied by the qualifying fee.
 Candidates should be mindful that some offices have forms that are required in addition to the notice of candidacy and affidavit.

-There are two qualifying periods for independent candidates.
-Candidates may file the Notice of Candidacy and Affidavit and pay the prescribed qualifying fee during the first or second qualifying period.
-The first qualifying period opens at 9:00 am on Monday, March 7 and closes Friday, March 11, at 12:00 noon.
-The second qualifying period opens Monday, June 27, at 9:00 am and closes Friday, July 1, at 12:00 noon.
-Candidates cannot file a nomination petition before Monday, June 27, at 9:00 am.
-All nomination petitions must be filed by Tuesday, July 12, at 12:00 noon.
+Qualifying opens at 9:00 am on Monday, March 5 and closes Friday, March 9, at 12:00 noon.
+Candidates cannot file a nomination petition before Monday, June 25, at 9:00 am.
+All nomination petitions must be filed by Tuesday, July 10, at 12:00 noon.

 A nomination petition is required for any candidate that is required to file a Notice of Candidacy unless that candidate is: (exceptions listed are only those that affect local offices)